Also feel free to check out my

 Each news article stores mainly four things.

-This cue is first filtered for only articles, whose preconditions are met and then sorted based on remaining lifetime.
+This queue is first filtered for only articles, whose preconditions are met and then sorted based on remaining lifetime.
 This way currently relevant articles are shown while letting older story-threads resurface as narrative callbacks.

-Incase no articles qualify as relevant to the current world state, filler articles are chosen at random from a set of throwaway articles without any preconditions.
+In case no articles qualify as relevant to the current world state, filler articles are chosen at random from a set of throwaway articles without any preconditions.

 After every round the articles effects are applied to the current world state, simulating the news agency's influence on the political climate.